GOVERNOR HUMERLITO "BONZ" A. DOLOR

 In May 2010, at the age of 33, he made history when he became the youngest elected Vice Governor of Oriental Mindoro, then again in his second term bid in 2013, as the only Vice Governor of the province to run unopposed.

-In the May 2016 elections, he garnered the most number of votes in the entire province-across all elective provincial positions.
+In the May 2016 elections, he garnered the most votes in the entire province across all elective provincial positions.

 He was also part of the technical working group of the Senate Committee on Local Government which crafted the Senate’s version of the SK Reform Bill, which became the Youth Development and Empowerment Act of 2015 or Republic Act 10742.

 In the recently concluded Mid-Term Elections, he once again made local political history by posting a resounding landslide win over his nearest Gubernatorial rival, with a massive 95,000-plus vote margin.
 No other local political personality has ever achieved such a feat.
-His win is a convincing statement that Oriental Mindoreño are done with traditional politicking and are very much ready for true and meaningful change.
+His win is a convincing statement that Oriental Mindoreño is done with traditional politicking and is very much ready for true and meaningful change.